pablos-here/nbiff/README.md

 # nbiff
 An intentionally simple email notifier.
 Geared for Linux, may (eventually) work on Windows.
+Supporting Thunderbird (only, for now).